SamStamport/DISKMONITORUTILITY/README.md

+# ⚠️ WARNING: FOR ARCHIVAL PURPOSES ONLY ⚠️

+## 🚫 THIS PROJECT IS NOT SUPPORTED AND NOT MAINTAINED

+### NO SUPPORT · NO QUESTIONS · NO ASSISTANCE

+> **This repository is provided as-is for archival and reference purposes only.**
+> Please do **not** open issues, ask questions, or request features.
+> This project is **not actively developed or maintained.**

+---

 # Disk Monitor Utility

 A simple Windows utility to identify which processes are hogging your disk.
 Features a GUI interface and command-line usage.